Fanzines, Zines & Comic books - page 3

 Large format 28 x 30cm, 26 pages, 2010.

-IMPORTANT - these books are new in shrink-wrap, they have a sound cell which
+IMPORTANT - these books are new, they have a sound cell which

 and published 23 issues in the next 10 years - that's an impressive schedule and a further 5